News: Justus Harris has been selected as a Stanford Medicine X 2019 ePatient Scholar

 Justus Harris is a patient, artist, and educator based in Chicago.
+He is a Stanford Medicine X 2019 ePatient Scholar.
 At age 14 he was diagnosed with type 1 diabetes, combined his artistic training, patient experiences, and educational skills to found MedSculp in 2016.
 MedSculp creates art based patient-education tools for people with diabetes that translate personal medical data from charts and graphs into 3D-printed objects and 2D designs that can be intuitively understood.
 This ability is critical to those with chronic conditions like diabetes.
 Justus’ work embodies the Maker and STEAM (Science, Technology, Engineering, Art, Math) education movements applied to the experience of living with chronic illness.
 He was the first Maker-in-Residence at the Chicago Public Library Maker Lab and has exhibited his work at events by leading art and medical institutions.

 April 14th, 10am-3pm FREE & Open to the public